-NOTE 11 - WARRANTS ON COMMON STOCK
+NOTE 12 - WARRANTS ON COMMON STOCK

-Prior to the Business Combination pre-combination Kore had a different capital structure comprised of several classes of preferred stock and warrants.
-As a result of the Business Combination, the preferred stock and warrants were settled as discussed below; however, the Company believes a continued discussion is beneficial to readers of the Company's condensed consolidated financial statements for the period ended March 31, 2022.
+Prior to the Business Combination, pre-combination Kore had a different capital structure comprised of several classes of preferred stock and warrants.
+As a result of the Business Combination, the preferred stock and warrants were settled; however, the Company believes a continued discussion is beneficial to readers of the Company's unaudited interim condensed consolidated financial statements as of and for the three and six months ended June 30, 2022 and June 30, 2021.